ihlec/url-content-to-cid/README.md

 ## Tips
-tweak the pLimit value when running into rate limits files are stored in the node's memory (much RAM needed)
+tweak the pLimit value when running into rate limits if all files are stored in the node's memory, much RAM is needed

+## Known Issues
+Failure on fetch 19983: 1949109,bafybeib6psc33ohgorrvxvhiy4lp2rm5bdcpadntqdczj7zqo7fugekvui -- unable to verify the first certificate